 Why would Daly want to have to deal with a Messiah who's governor of Illinois?

-Get in the hell out of the state.
+Getting the hell out of the state.

 The last thing anybody expected was that he would win.

-AP's finally telling us about Jeremiah Wright and Dill Ayers and Tony Rescoe's like, oh my God, what have we done here?
+AP is finally telling us about Jeremiah Wright and Bill Harris and Tony Rezco.

-I mean, he's the Messiah who you know, Jesus walked on water.
+I mean, he's the Messiah who, you know, Jesus walked on water.

 Obama apparently walks on a cesspool and is untainted by it.

-Well, I That's what they want us to believe.
+Well, I. That's what they want us to believe.

-I I have no idea how they came up with this plan, but my suspicions run to New York that there's something else going on here.
+I have no idea how they came up with this plan, but my suspicions run to New York that there's something else going on here.

-So you mean related Illinois?
+You mean related to Illinois?

 No, related in the fact that Senate seats are up for sale.